 The Company has entered into several lease agreements with an officer of the Company, whereby pursuant to the lease agreements, the Company is provided the use of storage space.
-For the three months ended March 31, 2022 and 2021, the Company incurred approximately \$24,000 and \$21,000 of expenses, respectively, relating to the agreements.
-These expenses were included in General and administrative expenses in the accompanying consolidated statements of operations and comprehensive income.
+For the three months ended March 31, 2023 and 2022, the Company incurred approximately \$23,000 and \$24,000, respectively, of expenses relating to the agreements which were included in General and administrative expenses in the accompanying consolidated statements of operations and comprehensive income.